suoto/hdl_checker/README.md

 global_build_flags[systemverilog] = <flags passed to the compiler when building SystemVerilog files>
 ```

-When unset, HDL Code Checker sets the following default values depending on the
+When unset, HDL Checker sets the following default values depending on the
 compiler being used:

 * ModelSim